 - Biblical truth:

-- Our eternal destiny is dependent on our response to Jesus.
+- Our eternal destiny is dependent on our relationship to Jesus.

 - Biblical response:

-- Cry out to God to save you of your sins, put your faith in Jesus Christ and confess Him as Savior and Lord.
+- Cry out to God to save you of your sins, put your faith in Jesus Christ and admit that He is man’s only Savior and Lord of all things.

 God the Father